 Our interest rate exposure results from variable and fixed interest rate borrowings under various debt agreements.
-We manage a portion of our interest rate exposure by utilizing interest rate swaps and similar arrangements, which allow us to convert a portion of fixed rate debt into variable rate debt or a portion of variable rate debt into fixed rate debt.
+From time to time we utilize interest rate swaps and similar arrangements to manage a portion of our interest rate exposure which allows us to convert a portion of fixed rate debt into variable rate debt or a portion of variable rate debt into fixed rate debt.